Best Church & Youth Group Fundraising Ideas

 Church Fundraising Auctions

 A charitable church auction can be a great way to raise money for your church or church group.
-Not only have auctions proven to have tremendous fundraising potential, but they are also a great community builder involving people from your congregation in a meaningful way.
+Not only have auctions proven to have tremendous fundraising potential, but they are also a great community builder involving congregants in a meaningful way.
 Your congregation can donate items from local businesses where they work, which also highlights the donating businesses.
+A silent auction can be added to virtually any fundraising event or run a solo online auction around Christmas.
 Auctions generally work best with at least one major auction item, which you may need to purchase.

 Tithing & Donations Programs